DCeased: Dead Planet

 Miracle and a group of heroes travel to New Genesis to access Metron's Mobius Chair, believing that the knowledge stored within it will allow Cyborg to access the cure.
 Jon finds Green Canary, who had fled with the infected Green Arrow and convinces her to help them.
 The group make a deal with Metron, giving him access to Madame Xanadu's crystal ball in exchange for allowing Cyborg to use the Mobius Chair.
 Cyborg learns to recode his blood to produce the cure, and everyone returns to Earth as an undead Darkseid returns and attacks the New Gods.

 Etrigan warns that Trigon will arrive in three days, so Constantine, Red Hood, Damian, Ravager, Cassandra Cain and Swamp Thing travel to Nanda Parbat to retrieve the Spear of Destiny from Deadman.
-They then go to the Rock of Eternity, where an infected Captain Marvel Jr. kills Red Hood before being killed by Cassandra with Shazam's staff.
+They then go to the Rock of Eternity, where an infected Captain Marvel Jr. kills Red Hood.
+Cassandra kills Captain Marvel Jr. with Shazam's staff.

-Swamp Thing links Damian, Poison Ivy, Harley Quinn, Wally West, Detective Chimp, Mary Marvel, and Cyborg to the Green to create the cure, with Barda being the first one cured.
+Swamp Thing links Damian, Poison Ivy, Harley Quinn, Wally West, Detective Chimp, Mary Marvel, and Cyborg to the Green to create a cure, with Barda being the first one cured.
 Zatanna and the Phantom Stranger confront Constantine on his actions but, following another message from Etrigan, Constantine tells everyone that the villains are about to unleash their Amazo army to destroy the Anti-Living.
 Using his super-speed, Wally mass-produces the cure and works with Jon to deliver it to as many people as possible.

 Constantine attacks Doctor Fate and takes his helmet, combining it with the Spear of Destiny, Ragman's cloak, Xanadu's crystal ball, and the staff of Shazam to become the most powerful magical entity on Earth.
-He uses the cloak to absorb the souls of Penguin, Maxwell Lord and others from the bunker so that Jon and Damian can enter and shut down the Amazo army.
+He uses the cloak to absorb the souls of Penguin, Maxwell Lord, and others from the bunker so that Jon and Damian can enter and shut down the Amazo army.
 Constantine arrives in Paris to battle Trigon alongside Zatanna and the Stranger.
 Jon arrives and distracts Trigon long enough for Constantine to control his mind and force him to kill himself with the Spear of Destiny.
-Constantine's spirit says goodbye to Zatanna, accepting that his actions have also destroyed his own soul.
+Constantine's spirit says goodbye to Zatanna, accepting that his actions have destroyed his soul.
 With Trigon and the Amazo army defeated, the heroes celebrate the curing of the world.
 Jon reunites with his grandfather and Green Canary reunites with Green Arrow.